Core Concepts for Grief-Sensitive Care

 Fear in Patients and Their Supporters

-Uncertainty is often at the root of grief-related fear, especially in healthcare settings.
+The root of grief-related fear is often uncertainty, especially in healthcare settings.
 This may include uncertainty about prognosis, treatment outcomes, or what life may look like after the death of a significant person.

 Fear in Healthcare Professionals